multifreded/hv20/day18/README.md

 13852 santa_passwords.txt
 ```

-This list was further reduced since ecryptfs only accepts passwords that are
+This list is further reduced since ecryptfs only accepts passwords that are
 shorter than 65 characters.

-For the cracking procedure _hashcat_ was used.
-But before that the wrapped
+For the cracking procedure _hashcat_ is used.
+But before that, the _wrapped
-password had to be converted with a [script]() in order to be readable by hascat.
+passphrase_ file has to be converted with a [script] in order to be digestible
+by _hashcat_ …

 [script]: https://github.com/openwall/john/blob/bleeding-jumbo/run/ecryptfs2john.py